Xlocsinjr/progProject/README.md

 - Chart 2: The greenhouse gas emission by source.
 This can be visualized by a bar chart.

 - Chart 3: A scatterplot relating a country's GDP to its GHG emissions.
+This chart shows GDP on the x-axis and GHG emission or GHG emission per GDP.

+- Via an interactive element the user could switch the y axis between total GHG emission and GHG emission per GDP.

 - Clicking countries on the world map will show data for those countries in the other charts.
 In a menu to the side, these countries can